humphreydev5/courx/README.md

 - Integration with Third-Party Tools: Connect with popular tools like Google Classroom, Slack, and Zoom.

-> Let’s build the future of education with Courx!
+> Let’s build the future of education with `Courx`!